 He chuckled, and pushed his hands into the pockets of his trousers.
 “It was um, very nice to run into you too.”

 “Okay,” Hope breathed, turning around before she made a fool of herself.
 She made her escape, going over to Agnes’s table.
-Luckily, one of the guys had left, so she could sit there with them, talking about harmless things and enjoying the food and drink.
-She tried not to notice when Daniel Amadi left sometime later, walking to his car, a black G-Wagon, with Greg in tow.
+Luckily, one of the guys had left, so she could sit there with the rest of them, talking about harmless things and enjoying the food and drink.
+She tried not to notice when Daniel Amadi left sometime later, walking to his car-a black G-Wagon-with Greg in tow.

 She watched them talk for a short while before, Daniel drove off, then she turned her attention back to her companions, totally ignoring the fact that just a few tables away, Charles was now carrying out what seemed like a very flirtatious conversation with some girl Hope didn’t know.

 Where was his wife anyway?
 Why was he all over the place, alone, probably being a nuisance to unsuspecting young women?
 He looked up suddenly and caught her staring.
-He smiled, and she looked away.
+He smiled knowingly, and she looked away.

-Later, after she had stayed long enough to satisfy Greg and Mimi, and had drunk just enough wine, not too much to impair her driving abilities, Hope said goodbye to the proud parents, and because Mimi was busy trying to take care of some newly arrived guests, she walked out to her car alone.
+Later, after she had stayed long enough to satisfy Greg and Mimi, and had drunk just enough wine, but not enough to impair her driving abilities, Hope said goodbye to the proud parents and walked out to her car alone.

-It was already evening, and growing a little dark.
-Hope unlocked the door and bent over to place the party favour Mimi had given her – cakes, small chops and fried meats – on the back seat.
+It was already evening, and growing slightly dark.
+Hope unlocked the door and bent over to place the party favour Mimi had given her-cakes, small chops and fried meats-on the back seat.
 As she straightened, her neck prickled in alarm, and she turned around, almost jumping out of her skin when she discovered Charles standing behind her.

 “I was admiring the view,” he said, unapologetic.
 He unlocked the car next to hers, a gleaming blue range rover, and carelessly placed his own party favour in the front passenger seat.
 “Did I tell you how good you look?” he said softly, turning back towards her.
 “You we’re always pretty, but now,” he sighs.
 “I can’t stop looking at you.”

 Hope swallowed, and suddenly pain rose in her chest.
-She wanted to insult him, say all the mean things she had spent years imagining herself saying to him.
+She wanted to hurl insults at him, to say all the mean things she had spent years imagining herself saying to him.
 She had built a future around this man, centred all her romantic dreams on him.
 He’d destroyed those dreams, and now he had the gall to tell her she looked good?

 Calm down, a small voice whispered in her head.
 He’s not worth it.
 “Don’t say things like that to me,” she told him.